bcace/tay/README.md

 ## Multithreading

+[Readers-writers](https://en.wikipedia.org/wiki/Readers%E2%80%93writers_problem) problem is a common concurrency problem, and, as elaborated in [ochre](https://github.com/bcace/ochre), in ABM simulations we can solve the problem of concurrent read and write by double-buffering, and the *results* of multiple concurrent writes by using only commutative operations, but we still have to make sure that even those commutative writes don't actually happen at the same time.

+For this we can introduce the notion of a *see* agent interaction, a piece of code that describes interaction between two agents where one of those agents "perceives" the other.
+So both agents have their distinct roles in the context of that interaction: *seer* agent whose state changes as a result of that interaction (by a commutative write), and a *seen* agent whose state is read-only (in that thread, in another thread that same agent can have the role of the *seer* agent and because of double-buffering whatever writes happen in the second thread won't clash with any reads from the first thread).

-(To combine multithreading with that we have to know which data is written to and which is read from.
-Asymmetric interaction code, one agent can write to itself, other one's data is read-only.
-Once we know that we can organize multithreaded execution such that an agent can appear as a *seer* only in a single thread, but can appear as a *seen* agent in multiple threads.)
+Once we have the interaction code where we know which of the two agents is read-only and which changes state, we can schedule that code to be executed in multiple threads, we only have to make sure that an agent is a *seer* agent only in one thread, but can be a *seen* agent in multiple other threads.

 ## Tree